-$^{^{19}}$ The research uses a range of -0.4 to -0.6 for the price elasticity of demand for natural gas.
+19 The research uses a range of -0.4 to -0.6 for the price elasticity of demand for natural gas.
 See page 17-18 of Borenstein et al. (2017) for a discussion of the authors' elasticity choices and why they view elasticities in between the short- and long-runs as most appropriate for a 2030 timeframe.

-In the building sector, carbon price affects energy use and emissions via two pathways, related to equipment efficiency and demand effects.
-The elasticity of demand for building services with respect to price ranges from -0.15 to -0.3, drawing on the Annual Energy Outlook (Energy Information Administration 2019).
+Information Administration 2019).
 The lower value determines the carbon price effect on natural gas combustion in residential buildings, the largest source of building emissions.
 The inducement a carbon price offers to purchase more-efficient building components (i.e., heating and cooling) is also included.
 The elasticity of building equipment energy demand with respect to energy cost ranges from -0.26 to -0.45.
 The size of this effect on average device efficiency across all buildings is limited in the near term by the rate of capital stock turnover.
 While not as durable as buildings themselves, components can last 15-20 years, with the average space heating lifetime estimated at 19 years.